thraizz/force-read-mode/README.md

 - Automatically switches markdown files to read mode (preview) when opened from specified folders.
 - Supports multiple folder paths.
 - Simple settings interface to configure folder paths.
+- Quickly disable the plugin using the Command Palette:
+   - Use "Force Read Mode: Disable" to deactivate.
+   - Use "Force Read Mode: Enable" to activate.

 ## How to Use